Our Biophilic Community

-The Biophilic Education Alliance has gathered a dynamic and dedicated group of people, inspired to make a difference in education for all.
+Da Vinci Life Skills is fortunate to be supported by a dynamic and dedicated group of people (mostly volunteers), inspired to make a difference in education for all.

 “We are the music makers and we are the dreamers of dreams.”